-The following video provides an introduction to Confluent Operator.
-See Introduction to Kubernetes and Confluent Operator for additional Kubernetes and Confluent Operator videos.
+The following video provides an introduction to Confluent for Kubernetes.

 - Provides automated rolling updates for configuration changes.